alemi055/IntegrityAlgorithm/README.md

 **2. Rename your sequences** <br>
 - Sequence names cannot contain spaces.
 Rename and simplify your sequence names using a text editor.
 - Make sure that the reference sequence (e.g., either "KO3455" or "HXB2" for subtype B) is not in any of the sequences names, except the reference sequence.
+- Make sure that sequence names do not end with special characters, such as "_".

 **3. Submit your FASTA file to [HIV Database QCTool](https://www.hiv.lanl.gov/content/sequence/QC/index.html)** <br>
 - Submit the FASTA file of aligned, primers-free, proviral sequences (including the reference sequence, usually HXB2).
 The results will be returned by email.